-St. Oswald and St. Edmund Arrowsmith, Ashton in Makerfield

-St. Wilfrid's, Ashton in Makerfield

-Our Lady Immaculate, Bryn

-The Blessed English Martyrs', Haydock

-St. Benedict's Hindley

-Sacred Heart, Hindley Green

-The Holy Family, Platt Bridge

-St Aidan's, Winstanley
+St. Oswald and St. Edmund Arrowsmith, Ashton in Makerfield St. Wilfrid's, Ashton in Makerfield Our Lady Immaculate, Bryn The Blessed English Martyrs', Haydock St. Benedict's Hindley Sacred Heart, Hindley Green The Holy Family, Platt Bridge St Aidan's, Winstanley

-- Having consulted with the LEA and others in accordance with the requirements of the law, the Governing Body has published its admission limit at 249 pupils for the school year commencing 2011. - 5.
-Applications for a place at the school must be submitted on the L.A.
+- 4. Having consulted with the LEA and others in accordance with the requirements of the law, the Governing Body has published its admission limit at 240 pupils for the school year commencing 2012. - Applications for a place at the school must be submitted on the L.A.
 Admission Form.
-Applicants should complete the school's own admission form which should be returned as directed in the booklet for Parents' Admissions to Secondary Schools 2011/2012
+Applicants should complete the school's own admission form which should be returned as directed in the booklet for Parents' Admissions to Secondary School 2012-2013

-- 6. The Governing Body has delegated responsibility for determining admissions to its Admissions Committee, which will consider all applications made in accordance with the criteria set out, without reference to the ability or aptitude of the child. - 7.
-Parents may wish to know that the number of applications received last year was 523, and that 249 were admitted under the admission criteria. - 1 criterion one, 228 criterion two, 4- criterion three, 16- criterion four
+5. The Governing Body has delegated responsibility for determining admissions to its Admissions Committee, which will consider all applications made in accordance with the criteria set out, without reference to the ability or aptitude of the child.

 - 1. All applications will be considered at the same time and after the closing date. - 2.
 Parents will be informed, by letter, of the decision of the Admissions Committee.
-The letter will be provided by the L.A. on behalf of the Governing Body. - If the application has not been successful the letter will give reasons for the decision, will inform parents of their right of appeal and give guidance on how that appeal should be made. - 4.
+The letter will be provided by the L.A. on behalf of the Governing Body. - 3.
+If the application has not been successful the letter will give reasons for the decision, will inform parents of their right of appeal and give guidance on how that appeal should be made. - 4.
 A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admission Criteria.
 The waiting list which will not be operated for longer than the end of the first term of Year 7.